MewsSystems/gitbook-connector-api/use-cases/mews-terminals.md

 ### Step 2: Choose how to search for the customer

-When using a Mews Terminal to take a payment, you will need the account profile of the customer, identified with a unique account identifier.
+When using a Mews Terminal to take a payment, you will need the account profile of the customer, identified with a unique identifier.
 This is what is referred to as a Customer ID or CustomerId.

-There are three scenarios:

-1. **Room lookup** - search against a customer's room or other space, i.e. customer is "in house"
-2. **Name lookup** - search against the customer's name; again, assuming the customer is "in house"
-3. **Customer is external** - customer is a non-resident
+How you obtain the customer identifier depends on the search scenario - room lookup, name lookup, or "customer is external".

 #### Room lookup
 If doing a room lookup, search against your stored list of room resources or spaces and obtain the Resource identifier for that space, then use the Resource identifier in a lookup for the checked-in customer using [Search customers](../operations/customers.md#search-customers).
 This will return the Customer identifier or CustomerId.